 Another way to help your audience is to place a search box on your site.
 They can type and find whatever they want in no time!

-Also, you can use Google Analytics to understand user behavior to realize how they are interacting with the site and place the elements accordingly.
+Also, you can use Google Analytics to understand user behavior and how they interact with the site and place the elements accordingly.

 Common FAQs about Mobile Friendly Website Designs